 The following example shows how to download the driver software image file from the TFTP server at IP address 172.16.36.80.
+The download is defined by a script file, which has to be downloaded first.
+After downloading the script file, the driver software image file is downloaded automatically.

 '''

-node>enable
+SN>enable

-node#configure
+SN#configure

-node(cfg)#copy tftp://172.16.36.80/myfirmware/b flash:
+SN(cfg)#copy tftp://172.16.36.80/sn2300/build22032/b flash:

 Completed image download

 Completed file download /flash/cli/spec.xml

-node(cfg)#
+SN(cfg)#

 '''